Scoop: Coming Up on a Rebroadcast of FBI on CBS - Tuesday, June 9, 2020

 These first-class agents tenaciously investigate cases of tremendous magnitude, including terrorism, organized crime and counterintelligence.

-Scoop: Coming Up on a Rebroadcast of ALL RISE on CBS - Monday, June 1, 2020
+Scoop: Coming Up on a Rebroadcast of FBI: MOST WANTED on CBS - Tuesday, June 2, 2020

 From Emmy Award winner Dick Wolf and the team behind the "Law & Order" franchise, FBI is a fast-paced drama about the inner workings of the New York office of the Federal Bureau of Investigation.
 This elite unit brings to bear all their talents, intellect and technical expertise on major cases in order to keep New York and the country safe.